giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 Paste the JSON code from [tenant_cluster.json](https://raw.githubusercontent.com/giantswarm/aws-operator/master/policies/tenant_cluster.json) into the JSON editor field and then hit the **Review policy** button.

-In the next step you have to assign a name to the policy.
+In the next step you need to assign a name to the policy.
 Please use the name:

 ```nohighlight
 GiantSwarmAWSOperatorPolicy